Bianca Marroquín

 Bianca Marroquín is a Mexican musical theatre and television actress known for being the first Mexican actress to have a starring role on Broadway.
-She has performed in the musical Chicago for over twenty years and is one of the few actress to play both female leads, Roxie Hart and Velma Kelly.
+She has performed in the musical Chicago for over twenty years and is one of the few actresses to play both female leads, Roxie Hart and Velma Kelly.

 Early life and education

-Bianca Marroquín was born in Monterrey, Mexico.
-She grew up living in Matamoros, Tamaulipas Mexico and spent her childhood crossing between Mexico and Brownsville, Texas.
+Bianca Marroquín was born in Monterrey, Nuevo Leon, She grew up living in Matamoros, Tamaulipas Mexico and spent her childhood crossing between Matamoros and Brownsville, Texas.
 She attended high school at St. Joseph Academy in Brownsville, Texas.
-She returned to Monterrey, Mexico to attend a technical college, where she majored in communications.
+She returned to Monterrey to attend a technical college, where she majored in communications.

 Career

 While still in college, Bianca Marroquín auditioned and got a role in the Mexico City production of Beauty and the Beast, so she decided to move to Mexico City and start her professional theatre career.
 She performed in Mexican productions of several Broadway musicals: Rent (1999–2001), The Phantom of the Opera, and Chicago, which landed her an invitation to perform as Roxie Hart, with George Hamilton as Billy Flynn, at the Ambassador Theatre on Broadway.
 Afterward, she returned to Mexico City to close the Chicago season and join The Vagina Monologues Mexican cast.

 She left The Vagina Monologues when she received the invitation to perform as Roxie Hart in the US and Canada tour of Chicago.
 This tour made her the first Mexican ever in receiving the Helen Hayes Award in Washington, D.C., as outstanding Lead Actress.
 In December 2003, she went back to Broadway as Roxie Hart, now at the Ambassador Theatre, to rejoin the tour after his Broadway season.
 Marroquin has played Roxie Hart in the Broadway production of Chicago three times since then, in 2006, 2007 and 2008.
 Her recent off-Broadway work has included And the World Goes 'Round in October 2007 and the North Shore Music Theatre production of Bye Bye Birdie in summer 2008.

 In the Mexican production of The Sound of Music, she starred as Maria, alongside Lisardo and Olivia Bucio.
 After 100 performances she returned to work in the USA national tour of the Chicago company.
 She announced on her Twitter and Facebook page that she was joining the Broadway cast of In the Heights from June 12 to September 5, 2010 to play the role of Daniela.